-Testing the camshaft position sensor on the 2000-2002 1.8L Nissan Sentra is pretty easy.
-In this tutorial I'm gonna' show you how to using only a multimeter (no scan tool required).
+Testing the camshaft position (CMP) sensor on the 2000-2002 1.8L Nissan Sentra is fairly easy.
+In this tutorial, I'll show you how to test it with just a multimeter (no scan tool required).

-With the results of this test, you'll be able to find out if the cam sensor is bad or not.
+With the results of your CMP sensor test, you'll be able to find out if it's good or bad.

 - Symptoms Of A Defective Camshaft Position Sensor.